Temporary Protected Status (TPS) for El Salvador

 • Lived only in the U.S. since Feb.
 13, 2001

-If you already have TPS for El Salvador under a previous designation, you can re-register to extend it further to March 9, 2025.
+If you already have TPS for El Salvador under a previous designation, you must have re-registered by March 18, 2025 to continue your benefits through September 9, 2026.

 Work permit